7 Gross Profit Margin Statistics For eCommerce Stores

 Different product categories within retail ecommerce show varying profit potential.
 Electronics typically yield lower margins, while apparel and specialty items often generate higher returns than the average.

-Marketers should track these retail store profit margins consistently to identify optimization opportunities and competitive advantages in their specific market segment.
+Marketers should track retail store profit margins consistently to identify optimization opportunities and competitive advantages in their specific market segment.

 7) Optimal ecommerce gross margins are considered between 50% and 70%